 The free circulation of radio communication products and the provision of equipment in Europe for radio communications are only achievable if there are common regulations throughout Europe regarding the availability of frequency bands, harmonised technical conditions and border crossing procedures.
-The main requirements for fulfilling these objectives for Citizens’ Band (CB) radio equipment are the Europe-wide availability of a suitable frequency band, harmonised technical conditions and the implementation of national regulations based on the Harmonised European Standards EN 300 433 and EN 300 135.
+The main requirements for fulfilling these objectives for Citizens’ Band (CB) radio equipment are the Europe-wide availability of a suitable frequency band, harmonised technical conditions and the implementation of national regulations based on the Harmonised European Standard EN 300 433.

 This ECC Decision provides the necessary mechanism for CEPT administrations to continue their commitment to the frequency band 26.960-27.410 MHz for CB radio equipment and also fostering further harmonisation.
 The Decision was initiated by ETSI TR 102 626 and reviewed by CEPT.
 The technical conditions for the assignment of CB radio detailed in the present document were discussed in ECC with no outstanding spectrum compatibility or sharing issues being identified.